mkalwajih/Muhasebpro1/docs/Implementation_Status_Report_2025-08-03.md

 ### 3. Overall Conclusion & Recommended Plan

 The System Setup module is now in a very strong and stable state.
-All features that were partially implemented have been successfully completed, tested, and verified against the requirements.
+All features that were partially implemented have been successfully completed, tested, verified against the requirements, and fully localized.

 The recommended plan is to now proceed with implementing the final, missing features: